 We are exposed to interest rate fluctuations as the interest rate for our long-term debt is not fixed, but rather varies from time to time in relation to overall market interest rates, and we may be exposed under other borrowings in the future, as well as in respect to our investments in money market accounts and marketable securities, the majority of which bear a variable interest rate.
-In addition, we are exposed to interest rate fluctuations with respect to our loan receivable, since the interest rate for our loan receivable is not fixed.
+In addition, we may be exposed to interest rate fluctuations with respect to loan receivables from counterparties in the future, since the interest rate for these loan receivables may not be fixed.
 To the extent that interest rates generally increase, our borrowing costs will increase and our leverage strategy will become more costly, leading to diminished net profits.
-To the extent interest rates fall, our interest income from our loan receivable will decrease, leading to diminished net profits.
+To the extent interest rates fall, our interest income from loan receivables will decrease, leading to diminished net profits.